About Children’s National Health System

-Children’s National Medical Center in Washington, DC, has been serving the nation’s children since 1870.
+Children’s National Health System in Washington, DC, has been serving the nation’s children since 1870.
 Home to Children’s Research Institute and the Sheikh Zayed Institute for Pediatric Surgical Innovation, Children’s National is consistently ranked among the top pediatric hospitals by U.S.News & World Report and the Leapfrog Group.

 With 303 beds, more than 1,330 nurses, 550 physicians, and seven regional outpatient centers, Children’s National is the only exclusive provider of pediatric care in the Washington metropolitan area.
 Children’s National has been recognized by the American Nurses Credentialing Center as a Magnet(r) designated hospital, the highest level of recognition for nursing excellence that a medical center can achieve.